graphistry/graphistry-cli/docs/bridge.md

 * Separate install
 * Proxies establish persistent outgoing http/https connections with your Graphistry server.
 This enables the server to quickly push queries to your proxy.

-## Keys
+## Key configuration

-* For each connector, generate unguessable UUIDs for the server and client - this enables either side to trust and revoke access
+* For each connector, set unguessable UUID strings for the server and client - this enables either side to trust and revoke access.
+These go in the bridge's `connector.env` and the main application server's `.env`
 * Revocation can occur by server or client due to use of 2 keys

 ## Example: Splunk